NeoxzAI/deepspeech-docs/README.md

 ## Adding environment variables

-After you install the requirements there are few environment variables that we need to add.
+After you have installed the requirements there are few environment variables that we need to add to our `PATH` variable of the system variables.

 #### MSYS2 paths

-For MSYS2 we need to add `C:\msys64\usr\bin` to the environment variables then we need to run:
+For MSYS2 we need to add `bin` directory, if you installed in the default route the path that we need to add should looks like `C:\msys64\usr\bin`.
+Now we can run `pacman`:

 ```bash
 pacman -Syu